Your Gate to Europe

 Work changes and workers have to develop new knowledge and adaptation skills.
 Digital platforms have created new forms of collaboration and in the absence of rules these can lead to more unfavorable conditions.
 For this reason, the EU has taken initiatives for greater protection of those workers.

-• A Communication setting out the EU approach and measures on platform work.
+• A Commission's Proposal for a Directive setting out the EU approach and measures on platform work.
 These are complemented by actions that national authorities, social partners and other relevant actors should take at their level.
 It also aims to lay the foundations for work on future global standards for high-quality platform work.

-• A proposal for a Directive on improving working conditions in platform work.
+• The negotiated text of the Directive (approuved on 14 October 2024 by the EU Council, but not yet published) on platform work).
 This includes measures to correctly determine the employment status of people working through digital labour platforms and new rights for both workers and self-employed people regarding algorithmic management.

 Picture